High dimensional Bayesian inference for Gaussian directed acyclic graph models: Suplimental section A: Graph theory, Markov properties and Gaussian DAGs

 \subsection{Graph theoretic notation and terminology}

-In this subsection, we introduce some necessary graph theoretic notation and terminology.
-Our notation presented here closely follows the notation established in \cite{lauritzen96*}, \cite{cowell99}.\\

-A graph $\mathcal{G}$ is a pair of objects $(V, E)$, where $V$ is a finite set representing the vertices (or nodes) of $\mathcal{G}$; and $E$ is a subset of $V\times V$ consisting of the edges.
-An edge $(i,j)\in E$ is called directed if $(j,i)\notin E$.
-We write this as $i\longrightarrow j$ and say that $i$ is a parent of $j$, and that $j$ is a child of $i$.
-The set of parents of a vertex $j$ is denoted by $pa(j)$, and the set of children of a vertex $i$ is denoted by $ch(i)$.
-The family of $j$, denoted by $fa(j)$, is $fa(j)=pa(j)\cup \{j\}$.
-Two distinct vertices $i$ and $j$ are said to be {adjacent} if $(i,j)$ or $(j,i)$ are in $E$, i.e., if there is any type of edge, directed or undirected, between these two vertices.
-We write $i\sim j$ if there is an undirected edge\footnote{Note that in enumerating the number of edges of a graph, each undirected edge, though consisting of two pairs, counts only once.} between vertices $i$ and $j$ and say that $i$ is a neighbor of $j$, $j$ is a neighbor of $i$, or $i$ and $j$ are neighbors.
-The set of neighbors of $i$ is denoted by $ne(i)$.\\
+A graph $\G$ is a pair of objects $(V, E)$, where $V$ and $E$ are two disjoint finite sets representing, respectively, the vertices and the edges of $\G$.
+Each edge in $E$ is either an ordered pair $(i,j)$ or an unordered pair $\{ i,j\}$, for some $i,j\in V$.
+An edge $(i,j)\in E$ is called directed where $i$ is said to be a parent of $j$, and $j$ is said to be a child of $i$, when $i\neq j$.
+We write this as $i\rightarrow j$.
+The set of parents of $i$ is denoted by $\mathrm{pa}(i)$, and the set of children of $i$ is denoted by $\mathrm{ch}(i)$.
+The family of $i$ is $\mathrm{fa}(i)=\mathrm{pa}(i)\cup \{i\}$.
+An edge $\{i,j\}\in E$ is called undirected where $i$ is said to be a neighbor of $j$, or $j$ a neighbor of $i$, when $i\neq j$.
+We write this $i\sim_{\G}j$.
+The set of all neighbors of $i$ is denoted by $\mathrm{ne}(i)$.
+We say $i$ and $j$ are adjacent if there exists either a directed or an undirected edge between them.
+A loop in $\G$ is an ordered pair $(i,i)$, or an unordered pair $\{i,i\}$ in $E$.
+For ease of notation, in this paper we always shall assume that the edge set $E$ contains all the loops, although we shall draw the respective graphs without the loops. \\

-More generally, for $A\subset V$ we define $pa(A)$, $ch(A)$, $ne(A)$ and $bd(A)$ as the collection of the parents, children, neighbors, and boundary respectively, of the members of $A$, but excluding any vertex in $A$:

-An undirected graph, ``UG", is a graph with all of its edges undirected, whereas a {directed } graph, ``DG", is a graph with all of its edges directed.
-We shall use the symbol $\mathcal{G}$ to denote a general graph, and make clear within the context in which it is used, whether $\mathcal{G}$ is undirected or directed.\\